-2.3.6.3 XPCOM method invocation
+2.3.6.4 C API attribute and method invocation

 Method invocation is straightforward.
-It looks pretty much like the C++ way, augmented with an extra indirection due to accessing the vtable and passing a pointer to the object as the first argument to serve as the this pointer.
+It looks pretty much like the C++ way, by using a macro which internally accesses the vtable, and additionally needs to be passed a pointer to the objecti as the first argument to serve as the this pointer.

-Using the C binding, all method invocations return a numeric result code.
+Using the C binding, all method invocations return a numeric result code of type HRESULT (with a few exceptions which normally are not relevant).